covid19db/fetchers-python/README.md

 - date: day of the statistics.
 - country: English name for the country.
 - countrycode: ISO ALpha-3 code of the country.
-- adm_area_1: (optional) wide-area administrative or geographical region within the country, for example a "state" within United States, a "province" within China or Canada.
+- adm_area_1: First-level administrative country subdivision; for example a "state" within United States, a "province" within China or Canada.
-- adm_area_2: (optional) mid-area region within a country or a adm_area_1, for example an Italian "region", a UK "county".
+- adm_area_2: Second-level administrative country subdivision; for example an Italian "region", a UK "county".
-- adm_area_3: (optional) a small-area region within the country or the adm_area_2, for example a city, a urban area or an Italian "province".
+- adm_area_3: Third-level administrative country subdivision; for example a city, a urban area or an Italian "province".
-- tested: (optional) number of people tested.
-Cumulative.
+- tested: number of people tested.
-- confirmed: (optional) number of confirmed infections.
-Cumulative.
+- confirmed (cumulative): number of confirmed infections.
-- recovered: (optional) number of people who has been confirmed and has healed.
-Cumulative.
+- recovered (cumulative): number of people who has been confirmed and has healed.
-- hospitalised: (optional) number of people who has been confirmed and has been hospitalised.
-Cumulative.
+- hospitalised (cumulative): number of people who has been confirmed and has been hospitalised.
-- hospitalised_icu: (optional) number of people who has been confirmed and has been hospitalised and had to be put in intensive care.
-Cumulative.
+- hospitalised_icu (cumulative): number of people who has been confirmed and has been hospitalised and had to be put in intensive care.
-- quarantined: (optional) number of people who has been confirmed and has been quarantined in their home.
-Cumulative.
+- quarantined (cumulative): number of people who has been confirmed and has been quarantined in their home.

 ## Develop and test